-Analysis: During Q3, There were no requests for language assistance.
+Analysis: During Q4, there were 6 requests for language assistance which included translation of written materials.

 Opportunities and Interventions: No opportunities for improvement were identified.

 Claims

 Methodology: The data source for claims is Cosmos via Webtrax.
 Data extraction is the number of "clean" claims paid within 30 and 90 calendar days.
 A clean claim excludes adjustments (any transaction that modifies (increases/decreases) the original claims payment), claims in which the original payment must have dollars applied to the deductible/copay/payment to provider or member, and/or resubmissions (a correction to an original claim that was denied by Optum).
 A claim will be considered processed when the claim has been completely reviewed and a payment determination has been made; this is measured from the received date to the paid date (check), plus two days for mail time.
 Company holidays are included.